cryptpad/blog/posts/Most-Secure-CryptPad-Usage.md

 * Ensure that you are connecting to the CryptPad instance over [HTTPS](https://ssd.eff.org/module/what-should-i-know-about-encryption#transport-layer-encryption-example-https).
 * All security mechanisms are only as strong as your password is.
-  If your password is easy guessable, attackers can get full access to all your data stored on CryptPad.
+  If your password is easily guessable, attackers can get full access to all your data stored on CryptPad.
   We recommend you to either generate a random password using a [password manager](https://ssd.eff.org/module/animated-overview-using-password-managers-stay-safe-online) or to [choose